2DFS/artifacts-evaluation/README.md

       tar -xvf splits.tar.gz
       rm -rf splits.tar.gz
       ```
+    - (1.4) Create a python `venv` virtual environment and activate it
+      ```bash
+      python3 -m venv ./venv
+      source ./venv/bin/activate
+      ```
+      > At the end of the experiments you can deactive the virtual environment with the `deactivate` command.

-    - (1.4) Install the required Python packages:
+    - (1.5) Install the required Python packages:
       ```bash
       pip3 install -r requirements.txt
       ```